abudesai/bin_class_base_rf_generalized/README.md

 2. Preprocess training data for binary classification problem
 3. Train random forest model on the dataset and save the model
 4. Evaluate the saved model's performance on test data

+The implementation uses Ready Tensor specifications for data schema for the binary classification problem.

 ## Usage